 Yes!
 The University of Scranton has a Commuter-in-Residence program, and each first year commuter participant is paired with a floor in a residence hall, becoming an honorary member of that floor—including an RLC!
 As such, commuter participants are included in floor programs and are given access to the lounge spaces.
 To sign up or learn about the program contact Julia Leighow at firstname.lastname@example.org.

 What will be required of me if I choose an RLC?

 A willingness to engage in the community!
 There are no formal requirements for participation; instead, we invite and encourage you to be as involved as you are able and interested.
 This may range from simply attending programs in which you are interested to being a member of the Advisory Council and facilitating meetings and planning programs.
 The RLC experience is truly what you make of it!

-What if I am part of Special Jesuit Liberal Arts (SJLA) or the Academic Development Program, or if the course is full?
+What if I am part of Special Jesuit Liberal Arts (SJLA) or the Gonzaga Program, or if the course is full?

 Can I still choose my roommate?

 Yes, as long as your chosen roommate is willing to engage in the community and you both mutually select each other as roommates.
 If you do not have someone you want to request—no worries; the majority of students do not pre-select a roommate, and instead are matched with other members of the RLC based on answers in the Housing Questionnaire.